 As soon as your term life insurance reaches its expiration date, you will no longer be insured.
 However, don’t fret; options are still available to ensure that you stay covered.
 For example, consider converting it to a permanent policy or purchasing a new term insurance plan.

-Converting your term life policy to a permanent policy may provide lifelong coverage and the potential for cash value accumulation.
+Converting your term life policy to a permanent life insurance policy may provide lifelong coverage and the potential for cash value accumulation.

 The best option for you depends on your current life stage, goals, and budget — so evaluate each choice carefully before making a decision.
 And don’t forget to consult a financial advisor if you need further help understanding how to move forward best.